-Depreciation means that a car is worth significantly less than what you bought it for mere months after its purchase.
-If you purchase a car for $30,000, its value may have dropped to $26,000 just 2 months later — and if you've been making payments of $500 a month, that means you owe $3,000 more than it's actually worth.
-In the insurance world, that gap makes you "upside down" on your loan (another gem of actuarial idiom).
+Depreciation just means that a car is worth less than what you bought it for.
+So if you purchase a car for $30,000, its value might drop to $26,000 just two months later.
+And if you've been making payments of $500 a month, then that means you owe $3,000 more than it's actually worth.

 owing more than your car is worth